Connect with others who understand.

 Stress

-People with psoriasis experience higher rates of depression, stress, and sleep interruption compared to those without the condition.
+People with psoriasis have higher rates of depression, stress, and sleep problems compared to those without psoriasis.
 Feeling self-conscious about skin symptoms, avoiding social situations, and needing to carve out time for treatments can all contribute to stress.

 Research suggests that inflammation may also play a role in increasing depression and anxiety in people with autoimmune conditions like psoriasis.
-Complex connections between immune disorders and emotion aren’t fully understood, but ongoing studies are exploring treatments that may reduce stress caused by inflammation.
+Some studies are exploring whether treating inflammation could also help ease stress.

 Smoking

-Smoking and exposure to secondhand smoke are both linked to psoriasis flare-ups.
+Smoking and secondhand smoke are both linked to psoriasis flare-ups.
 Even nicotine patches have been linked with psoriasis flares.
 Nicotine can trigger inflammation, which can irritate the skin and lead to flare-ups.

-Smoking tobacco is harmful to overall health and can weaken the immune system, causing cell damage that affects the skin.
-Research shows that smoking may trigger the onset of psoriasis, make the disease more severe, and reduce how well treatments work.
-People with psoriasis who smoke also tend to have fewer periods of remission.
+Smoking tobacco is harmful to overall health and can weaken the immune system.
+Research shows that smoking may trigger psoriasis, make the disease more severe, and reduce how well treatments work.
+People with psoriasis who smoke also tend to have fewer periods of remission (when psoriasis symptoms are under control).

 Alcohol

-Although research on alcohol consumption and psoriasis is limited, some evidence suggests that alcohol can worsen inflammation raising the risk of flares.
+Although research on alcohol and psoriasis is limited, some evidence suggests that drinking alcohol can make inflammation worse and raise the risk of flares.
 Alcohol can weaken the skin’s protective barrier, making psoriasis symptoms worse.
-Drinking alcohol has also been linked to poor treatment adherence, which can lead to more flare-ups.

 Medications